Caladenia plicata: Distribution and habitat

 The crab-lipped spider orchid is locally common, growing in a range of forested habitats, often in Casuarina thickets.
 It is found between Nannup and Hopetoun in the Esperance Plains, Jarrah Forest Swan Coastal Plain and Warren biogeographic regions of Western Australia.

 Conservation

-Caladenia plicata is classified as "not threatened" by the Western Australian Government Department of Parks and Wildlife.
+Caladenia plicata is classified as "not threatened" by the Government of Western Australia Department of Biodiversity, Conservation and Attractions.